Everything you need to know about electric car chargers

 - Offering remote diagnostics and resolution

-Generally, you don’t need permission to install an electric car charger at home or in a workplace.
+Generally, you don’t need permission to install an Electric Car Charger at home or in a workplace.
 However, you will need to get permission if any of the following apply:

 - If the charger is near a highway